-These grain-free, sugar-free paleo thumbprint cookies are warmly spiced with cardamom, and make excellent holiday gifts.
-Plus they’re healthy.
+Grain-free, dairy-free, vegan, refined sugar-free Paleo Thumbprint Cookies warmly spiced with cardamom, and make excellent holiday gifts.
+Plus as far as I’m concerned, they’re healthy.

 Over the weekend, I finally finished reading The Fault in Our Stars (took me 2+ months), so you can just imagine the hot mess of a situation that was happening on my couch, and how in need of cookies I was.
 Crockodile tears?
 Psssh!
 T. Rex tears.
 Emotion eating?
 Yes to the nth degree.

 During the 18,000 stages of grief I was going through while finishing the book and ugly cry-texting my friends, I LIT-RALLY ate half of a batch of these Gluten Free Gingerbread Cookies, as well as a sizable portion of this batch of thumbprints.
 And amidst the ugly cry-texting, T. Rex tears and lone cookie fest-ing, I sobbed to myself, “I’m gonna have to bake more cookies,” because: gifts.

 I imagined handing my friends and families holiday “cookie” plates filled with nothing but good intentions.
 Like, “Here, friends, have a plate of air.
 What’s that you ask?
 Yes, I read another tear-jerking teenage novel.
 I promise, I won’t do it again…until I do.”

 The Fault in Our Stars: making air out of holiday cookie plates.

 You don’t need the excuse of a tearjerker to pop thumbprint after thumbprint in your mouth.
 And you don’t get to feel guilty over these, because there’s no sugar, dairy, or grains in the whole recipe.